choosing music For Your wedding Day

 Additional uses of music

 I have on occasion led a festive musical procession of wedding guests with my accordion from the nearby church to the reception, where I proceeded to play for them on piano.
 Thus taking advantage of the accordion's portability and creating a unique rural event.

-Family members and friends often do readings during the ceremony as a special feature.
+Family members and friends often do readings or little poems during the ceremony as a special feature.
 Or you may have your own family vocalist sing a song and if your wedding pianist can read music he can, given the sheet copy, provide professional accompaniment.

-If not, or if you have a specially well rehearsed family duo he/she may at his discretion possibly allow the temporary use of his prized valuable instrument.n This should be arranged beforehand with the owner of the instrument
+If not, or if you have a specially well rehearsed family duo your pianist may at his or her discretion possibly allow the temporary use of his prized valuable instrument.
+This should be arranged beforehand with the owner of the instrument

 By the way I do read music, even though my musical memory normally means you do not see me using it!